-No information concerning any student is released to any individual, group or organization via telephone, cellular phone or other similar devices unless that individual, group or organization is involved in the awarding and processing of student's Title IV aid.
+No information concerning any student is released to any individual, group or organization via telephone, cellular phone or other similar devices unless that individual, group or organization is involved in the awarding and processing of student's Title IV aid or the student has provided written permission to discuss such information with an individual.

-Compliance Audits
+Compliance Audits- Andrew Pieri CPA

 ALLEN SCHOOL OF HEALTH SCIENCES participates in Title IV programs.
-As such, to meet the statutory requirements of the Department of Education it undergoes an annual compliance audit conducted by a CPA firm (currently Andrew's Accounting Firm, CPA), who is sufficiently independent of the school.
+As such, to meet the statutory requirements of the Department of Education it undergoes an annual compliance audit conducted by a CPA firm (currently Andrew's Pieri Accounting Firm, CPA), who is sufficiently independent of the school.
 The independent auditor must be a certified public accountant or a government auditor.
 All audits are submitted along with an audited financial statement to the Department of Education (ED) as required.
 In addition ECM, the third-party service provider who performs certain student financial assistance functions for ALLEN SCHOOL OF HEALTH SCIENCES does also conduct an annual compliance audit.